Sdahl1234/sunseeker-map-edit-card/README.md

 - The mower must be **docked** when you submit
 - Bluetooth connection between Home Assistant and the mower for the **whole** session

+### Merge vs. new zone

+What happens to a drawn outline depends entirely on where you draw it, not on anything you pick in the card:

+- **Drawn touching or overlapping an existing work zone** → it's merged into that zone.
+- **Drawn away from any existing zone** → it becomes its own new, separate zone.

+> **A brand-new (non-merged) zone has no passage back to the charger.**
+> The route you draw in step 2 only gets the mower *to* the new zone — it does not
+> become a permanent passage.
+Once the zone is recorded, you must draw a **Passage**
+> (↔️ in the Draw type dropdown) connecting the new zone to an existing one (or to the
+> charger's route), otherwise the mower may not be able to find its way home after
+> mowing that zone.

 ### Steps

 1. Press **Draw**, choose **🌱 Work Zone** in the type dropdown and draw the outline